Norbiton to Hammersmith or Putney walk

 At the end of the Main Walk there are two underground stations in Hammersmith (Zone 2), one for the District and Piccadilly lines, the other the terminus of the Hammersmith & City and Circle lines.

-At the end of the Extended Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.
+At the end of the Longer Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.

-For the Shorter Walk variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
+For the shorter variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
 Turnham Green (Zones 2/3) is on the District line.

 If you spend some time at Chiswick House the obvious place to break for mid-afternoon refreshment is the Chiswick House Café (020-8995 6356), but note the Gardens' closing time when you arrive as it stops serving about an hour earlier.

-There are of course plenty of cafés and coffee shops – too many to list – in the vicinity of Hammersmith and Putney stations, while if you want something stronger it is hard to ignore the riverfront pubs on the approach to Hammersmith Bridge.
+There are of course plenty of cafés and coffee shops – too many to list here – near the end of the Main Walk, while if you want something stronger it is hard to ignore the riverfront pubs on the approach to Hammersmith Bridge.
 In the order in which you pass them they are the Black Lion, the Old Ship, the Dove, the Rutland Arms and the Blue Anchor.
 The Dove is the most historic but small and often crowded; the two nearest the bridge are also likely to be busy on summer evenings.
-At Putney Bridge the two most prominent riverside pubs (on the south bank) are the Star and Garter and the Duke's Head.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|